 UPDATE February 26, 2021:

 In 2017, we committed to ending our purchases of all ingredients that had been chemically dried using the herbicide glyphosate — one of the most ubiquitous chemicals used in agriculture — by the end of 2020.
 We did not achieve our goal, but we have been actively working on it for the past three years.
-We remain committed to ending the use of glyphosate as a drying agent in our supply chain, and will continue to provide regular updates on our progress roughly every 6 months until we achieve our goal.
+We remain committed to ending the use of glyphosate as a drying agent in our supply chain.
 Here are a few reasons why this process has taken longer than we originally expected:

 - Frankly, the process has been harder than we imagined it would be.
 We know that the oats and wheat found in our delicious chunks and swirls, like cookies and brownies, have the potential to be dried using glyphosate.
 And because we purchase such chunks from external suppliers (who in turn purchase the ingredients that go into them from their own suppliers) and use them in a variety of different flavors, the process is complex.
 Working with our ingredient suppliers, we have not yet been able to identify fully traceable supply chains specifically dedicated to grains grown without the use of glyphosate as a drying agent for the flours they use.